This post is part of a series on Spiritual Leadership.

 As we dive into the themes of Spiritual Leadership this month, we will look at the tension between our faithfulness and God’s grace.
 Amazing grace has gotten us this far.
 Nothing more, nothing less.

-What can God do with 18 ministry leaders in India and Nepal?
+What can God do with 18 ministry leaders in South Asia?
 The same thing he can do with 12 fishermen, zealots, and young professionals from Galilee.
 And like Jesus told them before he left them with his Spirit, “you will see even greater things than these.”

 Seven modules down, one more to go.
 With prayer as the vehicle that drives us forward, let’s finish Phase 1 strong!